-- Evaluating and reviewing this policy to ensure that it is not discriminatory. - The overall implementation of this policy. - Ensuring that the school adopts a tolerant and open-minded policy towards difference.

-- Ensuring the school is inclusive. - Analysing any bullying data to establish patterns and reviewing this policy in light of these. - Organise anti-bullying staff training to empower all staff at Mount House to deal with and eradicate bullying. - Guide colleagues on how to deal with incidents of bullying if and when these arise and monitor these incidents closely. - Raise awareness of anti-bullying amongst students/students through various activities and Anti-Bullying Week. - Review this Anti-Bullying Policy, and other policies linked with anti-bullying. - incident of harassment, assault or threatening behaviour whereby criminal laws may apply. - Discussed at Senior Leadership weekly meetings and any issues, action taken and followed are documented.
+- Evaluating and reviewing this policy to ensure that it is not discriminatory. - The overall implementation of this policy. - Ensuring that the School adopts a tolerant and open-minded policy towards difference. - Ensuring the School is inclusive. - Analysing any bullying data to establish patterns and reviewing this policy in light of these. - Organise anti-bullying staff training to empower all staff at Mount House to deal with and eradicate bullying. - Guide colleagues on how to deal with incidents of bullying if and when these arise and monitor these incidents closely. - Raise awareness of anti-bullying amongst students/students through various activities and Anti-Bullying Week. - Review the Anti-Bullying Policy, and other policies linked with anti-bullying. - Incidents of harassment, assault or threatening behaviour whereby criminal laws may apply. - Discussions at Senior Leadership meetings and any issues, action taken and follow-up is documented. - Ensuring bullying is investigated and conclusions drawn based on an evidence-based approach.